fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 instructions, then the other option would be to do so by using a browser on WSL.

 Assuming the user is able to download the MATLAB installation compressed files on the Windows machine, it will be necessary to copy the
 folder to the WSL environment and unzip it there.
-On WSL, the user should be able to access their Windows system through a command
-like ``cd /mnt/c/Users/<windows.username>/`` and then use the command ``cp`` to copy the compressed folder across to the desired location on WSL.
+On WSL, the user should be able to access their Windows system  at the path `/mnt/c/Users/<windows.username>/` and then use the command ``cp`` to copy the compressed folder across to the desired location on WSL.
 We recommend creating a dedicated folder on WSL where to unzip it.
 Then, the compressed file can be unzipped using a command like ``unzip compressed_file.zip -d destination_folder``.
 The ``unzip`` command can be installed with ``sudo apt-get install unzip``.